Estimated student budget for Summer 2023

 CITC Alumni Scholarship

-A small amount of Alumni Scholarships will be awarded to CITC participants based on financial need and review of financial aid record.
+A small amount of Alumni Scholarships will be awarded to CITC participants based on financial need and review of financial aid records.
 There is no application process.
 If you qualify, scholarships will automatically apply towards your housing cost at the UC Washington Center only.

 Start looking for outside scholarships and apply NOW to prepare for your trip.
 Two good UC Berkeley resources where you can search for outside scholarships are Scholarship Connection and the California Alumni Association Scholarships.
 You will also be provided with a working resource list of outside scholarships you can start with upon acceptance into the program.